prophen/100-days-of-code-blog/src/pages/docs/100-days-of-code/Day-5.md

 ![Ruby on Rails lesson completed](../../../../static/images/progate.png)

 </div>
-Links to work:
+Links to work

 - https://tweet-app-prophen.herokuapp.com/
 - https://github.com/prophen/tweet_app

-Resources I used today:
+Resources I used today
 - https://www.linkedin.com/learning/installing-and-running-ruby-on-rails-5-mac/mysql?u=24867419

    Had a false start with this one.
 Trying to install mysql2 didn't work.
 I figured it was an old tutorial and I went back to progate where I found the tutorials for setting up my environment.